 - Certified Information Systems Auditor (CISA)

 - Certified in Risk and Information Systems Control (CRISC)

 - Certified in the Governance of Enterprise IT (CGEIT)

 - Certified in Cyber Warfare (CCW)

-Time spent speaking, authoring, teaching, etc., will be accepted towards continuing education requirements.
-A maximum of seven (7) CEHs may be awarded in a single year for this type of nontraditional credit.
+Time spent speaking, authoring, and teaching will be accepted towards continuing education requirements.
+A maximum of twenty (20) CEHs may be awarded in a three-year term for this type of nontraditional credit.